skip to main content

 Clostridium botulinum

-This bacteria is another member of the clostridium family but is much more dangerous.
-This one releases its particularly poisonous toxin in the food if it is allowed to begin multiplying again at room temperature after surviving cooking by forming spores.
-As it is commonly found in soils, foods likely to be affected are those which have come in contact with the soil - vegetables and filter feeding shellfish.
+These bacteria are another member of the clostridium family but are much more dangerous.
+They release their particularly poisonous toxin in the food if it is allowed to begin multiplying again at room temperature after surviving cooking by forming spores.
+As it is commonly found in soils and so foods likely to be affected are vegetables and filter-feeding shellfish.
 It has been previously associated with incorrectly preserved meats, seafood and vegetables.

 Symptoms of illness include diarrhoea, then vision, breathing and speech difficulties.
-Fatigue, dizziness, double vision and paralysis may result with death within 1-8 days likely unless the antitoxin is given.
-This is one of the most toxic toxins on the planet - only a very small amount is needed to cause life threatening illness.
-Symptoms are likely to appear 24 - 72 hours after the food is eaten.
-Again it is the time at room temperature which allows the toxins to be produced.
-Also, growth can be prevented by ensuring the preserves are sugary, salty or acidic enough (see later under high risk and low risk foods).
+Fatigue, dizziness, double vision and paralysis may result, with death within one to eight days likely unless the antitoxin is given.
+This is one of the most toxic toxins on the planet; only a very small amount is needed to cause life threatening illness.
+Symptoms are likely to appear 24-72 hours after the food is eaten.
+Again, it is the time food spends at room temperature that allows the toxins to be produced.
+Bacteria growth can be prevented by ensuring the preserves are sugary, salty or acidic enough.

 Staphylococcus aureas

-This bacteria can only get into the food from unsafe handling by the food preparer.
-It is commonly found in the nose, throat and sinuses of humans and in pimples, boils, and infected cuts and burns of the skin.
-It gets into the food from sneezing, coughing, dribbling or unwashed hands and skin.
-It then releases its toxin as it multiplies in the food at room temperature.
+These bacteria can only get into food from unsafe handling by the food preparer.
+It is commonly found in a human's nose, throat, sinuses, pimples, boils, and infected cuts and burns of the skin.
+It gets into the food from sneezing, coughing, dribbling or unwashed hands and skin, and then releases its toxin as it multiplies in food at room temperature.

 Bacillus cereus

-This bacteria is another spore forming bacteria that releases its toxin into the food as it multiplies at room temperature.
+These bacteria are another spore-forming bacteria that releases toxins into food as it multiplies at room temperature.
 It is commonly found in soils and dusts, thus the most likely foods affected are rice, grains, vegetables and reheated meat dishes.
-Again, prevention is simply a matter of ensuring that if the food is not to be eaten straight after cooking, it is either kept hot at over 65°c or cooled down rapidly and chilled at below 4O°c until eaten or thoroughly reheated to over 80°c.
+Prevention includes ensuring that food that is not eaten straight after cooking is either kept hot at over 65°C or cooled down rapidly and chilled at below 4O°C until eaten, or thoroughly reheated to over 80°C.

-Symptoms of illness include vomiting for 1 - 5 hours and / or diarrhoea for 6 - 15 hours, likely to start 1 - 15 hours after eating the food and lasting 1 - 2 days.
+Symptoms of illness include vomiting for up to five hours and/or diarrhoea for six to fifteen hours, likely to start up to fifteen hours after eating the food and lasting one to two days.

 Yersinia

-Yersinia is a non-spore forming bacteria which causes illness merely by its presence, similar to salmonella and campylobacter.
-It is commonly found in meats, seafood and water.
-Prevention is mostly a matter of personal hygiene of the food preparer and prevention of cross-contamination between food types.
+Yersinia is a non-spore forming bacteria that causes illness merely by its presence, similar to salmonella and campylobacter.
+It is commonly found in meats, seafood and water and prevention is a matter of personal hygiene of the food preparer and avoiding cross-contamination between food types.

 Symptoms of illness include watery diarrhoea, intense abdominal pain, headaches, fever and vomiting.
-Illness is likely to begin between 24 and 36 hours after consuming the food or water, and last or 1 - 3 days.
+Illness is likely to begin between 24 and 36 hours after consuming the food or water, and last or up to 3 days.

 E.coli

-Escherischia coli is also a non-spore forming and non toxin producing opportunistic bacteria.
-It is commonly found in the gut, but if it gets into food causes a food infection illness.
-There are many different types of E. coli, causing slightly different symptoms, but they are typically of a vomiting and diarrhoea with abdominal cramps type illness.
-Prevention is mainly by control of personal hygiene of the handler and cross-contamination between food types.
-It is most commonly found in meats – especially highly processed selections, fish, vegetables and dairy products.
+Escherischia coli is a non-spore forming and non-toxin producing opportunistic bacteria commonly found in meats, especially highly processed selections, fish, vegetables and dairy products.
+It is commonly found in the gut but if it gets into food, it can cause a food infection illness.
+There are many different types of E. coli, causing slightly different symptoms, typically vomiting and diarrhoea with abdominal cramps.
+Prevention is largely maintaining good personal hygiene when handling food and avoiding cross-contamination between food types.

-Symptoms are likely to begin around 18 hours after consumption of the contaminated food and last for an average of 2 days, longer for some of the nastier versions of the bacteria.
+Symptoms are likely to begin around 18 hours after consumption of the contaminated food and last for an average of 2 days.

 These illnesses can kill.
 In severe cases, especially in children, the elderly or immunocompromised, death by dehydration can occur.
 There is no excuse for illness caused by these bacteria.
 The required preventative measures include:

-• Thorough cooking properly thawed food to at least 80°c
+• thoroughly cooking properly thawed food to at least 80°C.

-• Minimising time at room temperature (to less than ½ -1 hour) before putting the food in a chiller, if not being eaten immediately or kept hot until it is.
+• minimising time cooked food spends at room temperature (to less than 30-60 minutes) before putting the food in a chiller kept hot until it is eaten.

-• Not handling food if you are ill with a cold, 'flu or any vomiting or diarrhoea
+• not handling food if you are ill with cold, flu or any vomiting or diarrhoea symptoms.

-• Washing and sanitising all utensils and equipment according to the risk of the food being prepared (see cleaning section later for details).
+• washing and sanitising all utensils and equipment according to the risk of the food being prepared.

-• Wash fruit and vegetables before using them
+• washing fruit and vegetables before using them.

 Giardia

-Giardia (pronounced gee-ah-dee-ah) is a parasite found in the gut of humans and animals such as cattle, sheep, cats, dogs, rats and possums.
+Giardia is a parasite found in the gut of humans and animals such as cattle, sheep, cats, dogs, rats and possums.

 It is passed on in the faeces of infected animals and humans.
-Giardia is widespread in New Zealand and the parasites can live in the environment for long periods, especially in lake, river, stream and roof water.
+Giardia is widespread in New Zealand and the parasites can live in the environment for long periods, especially in lakes, rivers, streams and roof water.

 People become infected when they swallow the parasites.
 This may be from contaminated water and food, or from contact with infected animals or humans.